systemslab/infra/README.md

 1. On all nodes, [install Docker](https://docs.docker.com/installation).
-2. On this node, start an ``experiment master``: cd bin; ./emaster.sh
+2. On this node, start an ``experiment master``:

+    ```bash
+     cd bin
+     ./emaster.sh
+     ```

 3. Run an experiment:

+    ```bash
     root@experiment_master# ansible-playbook tachyon.yml
+    ```

 Description
 ===========

-The experiment master orchestrates the installation, deployment, and experiment tasks using Ansible.
+The experiment master orchestrates the installation/deployment and runs experiments using Ansible.
 Nodes install packages using Docker images.
-When launching the experiment master, a Docker images with Ansible is pulled/installed and the ssh keys are setup.
-To push the keys, the script asks for a password.
+When launching the experiment master, a Docker images with Ansible is pulled/installed and sets up passwordless login.
+To push the keys the script asks for a password.

 Directory Structure
 -------------------